 By mixing grappling and striking techniques together, they came up with a fighting system that prepares a person for any fighting scenario.
 This was a very innovative approach for that time and we would have to wait around six decades to see the birth of similar fighting style called Mixed Martial Arts(MMA).

-The final result of their work was a martial art that originates from Judo, catch wrestling and jujutsu.
-They took only the best techniques from each of these arts so that a person can use them in real combat.
-They called this new system “Sambo” which translates to “self-defense without weapons”.
+The final result of their work was a self-defense system that originated from Judo, catch-wrestling, Jujutsu, and others.
+They took only the best techniques from each of these arts so that a person could learn only the most effective techniques.

 Sambo became a part of the Russian military combat training three years later in 1923.
 And with the help of Anatoly Kharlampiyev, who had strong political contacts, Sambo got accepted by the USSR Committee of Sport’s in 1938.